 Why Seek a Non-12-Step Recovery Program?

 The 12-step model is a recognized approach in chemical dependency treatment.
-It relies on peer support and group discussion as a means to help addicts process emotions, deal with triggers and recognize they are not alone in their struggle.
+It relies on peer support and group discussion to help addicts process emotions, deal with triggers and recognize that they are not alone in their struggle.

 - Your personality or issues outside of your addiction may make it difficult for you to take part in a group environment.

 - You aren’t comfortable sharing your experiences with strangers.